-Done in French and in English, the French text being authoritative, at the Peace Palace, The Hague, this fifteenth day of December, two thousand and four, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of Serbia and Montenegro and the Government of the Italian Republic, respectively.
+Done in English and in French, the English text being authoritative, at the Peace Palace, The Hague, this fifteenth day of December, two thousand and four, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of Serbia and Montenegro and the Government of the United Kingdom of Great Britain and Northern Ireland, respectively.

 (Signed) SHI Jiuyong, President.
-(Signed) Philippe Couvreur, Registrar.
+(Signed) Philippe COUVREUR, Registrar.